kool814/GLS/docs/Design/Imports/Imports.md

 Including items from other files or libraries/packages/modules is done with importing.

-Import commands are the only ones in GLS that change based on other commands in the file.
-Intricacies in file path relativity necessesitate import commands knowing their file's relative path.

 Supported languages generally have one or two of the following forms of inputs:

 1. Importing specific items within a package